openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 through their responses to add subject requests.
-A "404" response may indicate to the Event Receiver that the subject does not exist, which may inadvertently reveal information about the subject (e.g. that a particular individual does or does not use the Event Transmitter’s service).
+A "404" response may indicate to the Event Receiver that the subject does not exist, which may inadvertently reveal information about the subject (e.g. that a particular individual does or does not use the Event Transmitter service).

 Event Transmitters SHOULD carefully evaluate the conditions under which they will return error responses to add subject requests.
 Event Transmitters MAY